iiab/iiab/README.md

 # Internet-in-a-Box (IIAB)

 Welcome to the Git repository for Internet-in-a-Box (IIAB).
-Internet-in-a-Box (IIAB) is a small, inexpensive device which provides essential Internet resources (Wikipedia, OpenStreetMap, Khan Academy and others) without any Internet connection.
+IIAB is a small and inexpensive device which provides essential Internet resources (Wikipedia, OpenStreetMap, Khan Academy and others) without any Internet connection.

-You are encouraged to customize this local content hotspot or server with the best of the world’s Free Knowledge — to suit your own region, your school, your medical clinic, your library and/or for your very own family.
+You're encouraged to DIY (customize) this local content hotspot or server with the best of the world’s Free Knowledge — to Create the digital library needed by your school, your medical clinic, your region and/or your very own family.

 FYI this community product is enabled by professional volunteers working side-by-side with schools, clinics and libraries around the world.
 Thank you for being a part of our grassroots technology movement!